 Presents a second course in the application of statistical methods to business problems.
 The course will provide detailed theoretical understanding and practical applications of two of the most commonly used techniques in mathematical modeling Linear Regression and Time Series Analysis.
 You will learn how to view business situations as mathematical models and formulate the equations required for the model solution.
 Extensive lab work using computer software will lead to theoretical solutions.
 You will then learn how to interpret these solutions as a guide to practical management action.
 The course provides the opportunity to use and evaluate current software.

 Acceptance into the Bachelor of Business Administration program.

-Course registration restricted to students registered in the Bachelor of Business Administration Program.
-BBA students requiring course approval, please call the Degree Programs Administrator at 604-432-8609.
-Please note that this is an online class, but the final exam will be held at the Burnaby campus.
+Enrollment is restricted to students accepted into the Bachelor of Business Administration Degree Program.
+Registration approval is automatically given upon full acceptance into the part-time program.
+Please note that this is an online course, but exams will be held at the Burnaby campus.

 Upon successful completion of this course the student will be able to:

 Use smoothing methods such as moving averages, exponential smoothing, Holt's and Holt-Winters' methods to predict time series.

 Use a scatter plot to identify trend or seasonality in a time series.

 Choose an appropriate forecasting method based on the characteristics of a time series.

 Use a runs test to determine if a time series has the characteristics of a random walk series.